Check out my theory and technique channel! https://goo.gl/L9eY76

 Please help support my lessons on Patreon. http://www.patreon.com/guitarlessons365

-In this guitar lesson I will show you note-for-note how to play “The Unforgiven” by Metallica.
+In this Annie’s Song guitar lesson video, I will show you how to play this John Denver acoustic classic note-for-note.
+We will be playing it in standard tuning.

 On the original recording there are a couple of guitars being heard, one of them a 12-string guitar.
 However, I will be teaching you how to play it on a 6 string acoustic.

 “Annie’s Song” uses a repeated fingerpicking pattern throughout.
 This pattern can be played a couple of different ways depending on how good you are at fingerpicking.
 I will demonstrate the most common way to fingerpick it first.
 Then at the end of the lesson, I will show you an alternate way you may want to play that same picking pattern.
 The second way may be a bit easier for you to get up to speed.

 We basically have two sections of the song to learn.
 The intro, which uses slightly higher chord voicings than the rest of the song, then the main chord progression that John Denver sings over.